seblabbe/slabbe/README.rst

 Release history
 ---------------

+*Version 0.5.1 (May 30, 2019)*
+  Few fixes for the publication of "Induction of `Z^2`-actions on partitions of the 2-torus".
+Improved html documentation.

 *Version 0.5 (April 10, 2019)*
   Few fixes for the version 2 of "Substitutive structure of Jeandel-Rao aperiodic tilings".
 New additions includes solving Wang tilings problem